 In the household survival budget for a family of four, transportation accounts for 16 percent of the family budget.
 Yet for many ALICE households, 16 percent of what they actually earn is not enough to afford even the running costs of a car.
 While Michigan’s public transportation systems are state-funded, there is no government spending on transportation targeted specifically to ALICE and poverty-level families.
 However, nonprofits provide some programs, spending an estimated $76 million.
 Yet, when income and nonprofit assistance are combined, there is a 51 percent gap in resources for all households to meet the basic ALICE threshold for transportation.

 The goal of Hospitality House's Pit Stop Program

-is to ease some of the financial burden of owning a vehicle
+is to ease some of the financial burden of owning a vehicle for our clients.

 - An eligible client owns the vehicle.

 - The client requesting the service has a valid driver’s license.

 - The repair is expected to make the vehicle safe and roadworthy including new tires, headlamps, batteries, etc.